MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 You need to isolate the materials you've identified as needing to be translated.
 All your deliverables—software, documentation, marketing materials, videos (dubbing, subtitling, even recreation), websites, and sample data—have components that are translatable.
 This translatable content usually needs to be extracted from the source files so that translators can focus solely on the textual content.
 Any non-translatable content should be the responsibility of [engineers and desktop publishers](#identifying-translation-resources).
 After translation the textual content is then reinserted into the source files.
 In some cases your translation vendor can perform the extraction for you.

 This approach also lets you use the same source materials to support multiple languages.
 The source might need some modification to make this possible, but this is still much better than having separate software binaries for each language, or creating a new layout from scratch for every localized version of your documentation or marketing materials.
+The separation of translatable content from code is discussed under "Separating your code from your translatable strings" in [Localize software](localize-software.md).

 ## Sequencing of materials to be translated

 You should consider the order in which you want the materials to be translated.
 For example, it might be preferable to not translate the user documentation before the UI strings for the features have been translated.
 Translating the software first allows you to build and approve translation memories and terminology lists, which are then used when translating the documentation.
 If your deliverables include a glossary or a similar document, that should also be prioritized for the same reason.
+For more information, refer to [Manage terminology](managing-terminology.md).

 This approach is not the only possible one, however.
 Sometimes translators find that reading and translating the documentation leads them to rethink some UI terminology translations from a more informed viewpoint.
 Thus you should consider the sequencing separately for each new project.